-For starters, I ordered it in Sugar which looked to be an ivory color on the website but unfortunately, in real life, it looked more like a yellowed cream color which sadly did not go well with my skin tone.
+For starters, I ordered it in Sugar (no longer available), which looked to be an ivory color on the website but unfortunately, in real life, it looked more like a yellowed cream color.
+It sadly did not go well with my skin tone.

 Again, the 100% organic cotton fabric was certainly a textural dream, but nothing about the way it fit flattered any part of my body.
 That said, it could still definitely pass as loungewear at home, as long as the mailbox was the farthest distance I’d go while wearing it.

 RELATED: Should you try the MightyFix sustainable subscription service?
 YES!